AI & Agents

 Can I run OpenClaw tools on a budget VPS?

 Yes, you can run OpenClaw tools on cheap virtual private servers.
-Lightweight alternatives like ZeroClaw are built to run on minimal resources, using less than multiple of RAM.
-This lets you deploy AI agents on a five-dollar monthly hosting plan.
+Docker Essentials and Filesystem are instruction-only skills with no overhead of their own, and Agent Browser's Rust core is designed for low resource usage.
+This lets you deploy AI agents on an entry-level hosting plan.

 How does Fast.io work alongside OpenClaw?

 Fast.io works alongside OpenClaw through a command line installation using the ClawHub package manager.
-Once connected, your agent gets access to multiple Model Context Protocol tools, letting it read and modify files inside a persistent workspace.
+Once connected, your agent gets access to 19 Model Context Protocol tools, letting it read and modify files inside a persistent workspace, perform semantic search, and share outputs with collaborators.

 Related Resources

-Run Openclaw Tools Indie Hackers workflows on Fast.io
+Run OpenClaw Tools for Indie Hackers on Fast.io